-The best way to learn is to learn from your own mistakes.
+The best way to learn is to learn from your own mistakes as a mobile app tester.
 This way you will remember what went wrong and do better next time.
-But there are few things that you should avoid from the very beginning.
+But there are few things that you should avoid from the very beginning with mobile testing.
 Learn what they are and be a better mobile app tester!

 1. UI is more important than the app features

 Testing the UI is important because it is the first impression users have of an app, but you should not focus only on testing what makes an app look good.
 Apps have also features users need and those need to be tested, too.
 As an app tester, if you don’t deliver what users expect, the UI won’t make much difference.
 The app you were working on will still be uninstalled and good luck with winning users back.

 2. Having an in-house mobile testing infrastructure and managing devices is easy

 Why are there companies then, that do just that?
 If it were that easy wouldn’t anyone have a nice and pretty infrastructure in their offices?

 Well, creating an own in-house reliable infrastructure is complicated and managing devices is not easy.
 You may end spending a lot of money to create something that is not really useful or it does not work how you want it to.
 Device management takes a lot of time and money because devices break and the newest devices are usually expensive.
 If you are thinking of Android or iOS emulators/simulators it’s not easier at all.
 If they are not set up correctly, they won’t be much use to you.
 Cloud solutions for both real device and iOS and Android emulators/simulators are better options, even if they seem expensive at first.

 3. Mobile testing on emulators/simulators is always better and cheaper than on real devices